Safety tips for kids walking to school

-- After dark, make sure children wear light-colored clothing or clothing with reflective material to be more visible to drivers.
+- Make sure children wear light-colored clothing or clothing with reflective material to be more visible to drivers.

 - Only cross in front of a bus when the driver says it is safe to do so.

-- Do not cross behind the bus or where a driver cannot see you.
+- Do not cross behind the bus or between parked cars, where a driver cannot see you.
 Always make eye contact with drivers before you cross.

 Evaluating Safety Along School Routes